Vyral/base-template/_posts/2020-04-23-how-the-covid-19-pandemic-has-affected-our-market.md

 Prices haven’t dropped, either.
 If anything, we’re seeing multiple offers for homes *over* their asking price.
 We just sold a home in the Sussex/Lisbon area that generated four offers, all of which were over asking price.&nbsp;

 Will they eventually go down?
-Considering everything that’s happening with the economy, if I was a gambling man, I’d say, eventually, yes.
+Considering everything that’s happening with the economy.
+If I were a gambling man, I'd say, yes, eventually they will go down, given everything that's happening with the economy.
 Everything is based on supply and demand. **Right now, supply is low and demand is high, but after the stay-at-home ordinances are lifted, there will be a lot more people listing their homes.** When supply rises faster than the demand, that’s when prices drop, and I predict this drop to happen in three to six months.
 How far prices will drop is anyone’s guess.&nbsp;

 If you’re ready to sell or have questions about our market, don’t hesitate to reach out to me.
 My team and I would love to help you.